filamentphp/filament/packages/panels/docs/02-getting-started.md

 Now, check out your new chart widget in the dashboard!

-NOTE: You can [customize your dashboard page](../panels/dashboard#customizing-the-dashboard-page) to change the grid and how many widgets are displayed.
+> You can [customize your dashboard page](../panels/dashboard#customizing-the-dashboard-page) to change the grid and how many widgets are displayed.

 ## Next steps with the panel builder